TO TOP

 Newsroom

-In South Africa, parents are required to apply for exemption from school attendance if their child is Grade 1 to Grade 9 by registering their children for online schooling.
+In South Africa, parents are required to apply for exemption from school attendance if their child is Grade 1 to Grade 9 by registering their children for online education.
 Brainline CEO, Coleen Cronje, says the process is not as daunting as it might seem.

 Cronje says the application can be made electronically without any additional cost.

-The application process might take up to 30 days to be processed, but learners are allowed to continue online schooling during this period.
+The application process might take up to 30 days to be processed, but learners are allowed to continue online education during this period.
 There is also no cost involved in registering your child,” Cronje explains.

 Parents need to submit the following documentation during registration: